Mitzi Green

 Mitzi Green (born Elizabeth Keno; October 22, 1920 – May 24, 1969) was an American actress and singer known for her work as a child actress for Paramount and RKO, in the early "talkies" era.
 She then acted on Broadway and in other stage works, as well as in films and on television.

 Celebrities including Frederick Jagel, Marsha Hunt, Robert Taylor, Jean Harlow and Mitzi Green (second from right) were invited to Washington, D.C., to assist with President's Birthday Ball fundraising activities (January 30, 1937).

 Early years

-Mitzi Green was born in The Bronx on October 22, 1920 to a Jewish family.
+Mitzi Green was born in The Bronx on October 22, 1920, to a Jewish couple, vaudeville performers Joe Keno and Rosie Green.
 Starting at the age 3, she began appearing in her parents' vaudeville act under the name Little Mitzi.